 Disclosure of Aggregate Data

-Aggregate data is reported quarterly on the volume of business supported by FinDev Canada against a number of elements: industry sectors, strategy goals, development impacts, geographic areas and types of financial services provided.
+Aggregate data is reported on the volume of business supported by FinDev Canada against a number of elements: industry sectors, strategy goals, development impacts, geographic areas and types of financial services provided.

 Disclosure of Transactions